 Salisbury Laboratories, 405D

-- Visiting Assistant Professor, Mathematical Sciences
+- Post-Doc Scholar, Mathematical Sciences

 Professor Gagnon is currently researching the use of Generalized Linear Mixed Models and Generalized Semiparametric Mixed Models to model AIDS clinical trial data.
 These models allow us to better understand the relationship between the HIV viral load with CD4 and CD8 immune cell counts on both a population level and an individual level.
 Furthermore, our modeling efforts can characterize HIV dynamics and evaluate the effectiveness of antiretroviral regimes.